oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   arrive exactly once.

-QoS 1 is appropriate for most OpenC2 applications and should be specified as the default.
+QoS 1 is appropriate for most OpenC2 applications and should be utilized as the default.
 Implementers have the option of electing to use QoS 2 where the additional overhead is justified by application requirements.
 QoS 0 is not recommended for use in OpenC2 messaging.